 Families in Focus provides parenting courses that support parents, grandparents and adoptive parents in their local community to bring harmony, balance and enjoyment to family life.

-Courses for Parents Spring Term 2018
+Courses for Parents Summer Term 2018